When I first started using a CGM, I thought I was mainly going to learn which foods raised my blood sugar.

 Lower-Carb Dessert Ideas

-Sweets are one of my biggest downfalls, so I am also trying to find dessert ideas that feel realistic without sending me completely off track.
+Sweets are one of my biggest downfalls, so I try to find dessert ideas that feel realistic without sending me completely off track.

 One resource I have been using is the Glucose Goddess cookbook.
-I have used it mostly for dessert ideas because it includes several lower-carb recipes that feel more manageable for me.
+I have used it mostly for dessert ideas because it includes several lower-carb recipes that are easy to prepare, actually taste good, and don’t spike my glucose.

 I am not saying every recipe will work the same way for everyone.
 Even “healthier” desserts can affect people differently.
 That is one reason I like using a CGM.
-I can try something, watch my own response, and decide whether it is something that fits for me.
+I can try something, watch my own glucose response, and decide whether it is something I want to make again.

-For me, this is not about never having sweets again.
-It is about finding better options so I do not feel like I am choosing between giving up completely or overdoing it.
+This is not about never having sweets again.
+It is about finding better options so I do not feel stuck between giving them up completely or eating something that sends my glucose level higher than I want.

 Adding More Fiber